PonyLucky/CBZ-Manga-Creator/README.md

 this URL to install it: https://www.7-zip.org/.

 ## How do this script works
-This script ZIPs all folders in the root folder of the scsript and changes their extension to .CBZ.
+This script ZIPs all folders in the root folder of the script and changes their extension to .CBZ.

 ## Notes